peterwjones334/XImageWorks/Filterss.md

 - Blue Filter: Enhances blue tones, useful for skies and water.
 - High Contrast: Increases the difference between light and dark areas, making images appear more dynamic.
 - Low Contrast: Decreases the difference between light and dark areas, creating a softer look.
-- Brightness: Adjusts the overall lightness or darkness of the image.
+- Brightness: Adjusts the lightness or darkness of the image.
 - Saturation: Adjusts the intensity of colors in the image.
 - Lomo: Mimics the look of Lomo cameras with high contrast, vignette, and saturated colors.
-- Negative: Inverts the colors of the image, similar to photo negatives.
+- Negative: Inverts the colors of the image to make it look like a photograph negatives.
 - HDR (High Dynamic Range): Enhances the range of light and dark areas, creating a more detailed image.
 - Duotone: Uses two colors to create a unique effect, often used in graphic design.
 - Color Pop: Keeps one color while converting the rest of the image to black and white.